daverosoff/PreTeXtual/README.md

 # PreTeXtual: a Sublime Text package for PreTeXt

 PreTeXtual is a Sublime Text 3 package designed to assist authors using [PreTeXt](https://github.com/rbeezer/mathbook) (formerly known as MathBook XML).
-It is very experimental and may behave unexpectedly.
+Parts of it, especially the Vagrant build system, are experimental and may behave unexpectedly.

 The package is inspired by the excellent [LaTeXTools](https://github.com/SublimeText/LaTeXTools) package, which I have